Madeleine Jones Called to the Bar 2015

-Madeleine has produced legal notes on misrepresentation and conspiracy (assisting Stephen Robins) and the law of following and tracing assets (assisting Marcus Haywood, Mark Philips QC and Michael Crystal QC).
+In pupillage Madeleine produced legal notes on misrepresentation and conspiracy (assisting Stephen Robins) and the law of following and tracing assets (assisting Marcus Haywood, Mark Philips QC and Michael Crystal QC).

 - Drafting a skeleton argument for an application to strike out a winding up petition in the DIFC (assisting David Allison QC).